machinetranslate/machinetranslate.org/languages/russian.md

 **Russian** was one of the first languages for which machine translation was researched and developed, and remains one of the best supported languages.

-Among those languages, it is notable for:
+Among the best supported languages, it is notable for a few features:
 * complex morphology - highly inflected, with gender agreement
 * monocentric - little dialect variation

-Russian has the best machine translation support among Slavic languages and languages written in the Cyrillic alphabet.
+Russian has the best machine translation support among Slavic languages and among languages written in the Cyrillic alphabet.

+[English](english.md)-Russian and Russian-English are the highest traffic language pairs for [Yandex Translate](/engines/yandex.md).

+Russian-[Chinese](chinese.md) and Chinese-Russian are also significant translation pairs.

 ## History